Checkmk

 Does this affect you?
 Yes.

 What will you need to do?
-If you create your backups automatically via Setup > Maintenance > Backups, check there that your backups are up to date and that the most recent backup jobs have completed without errors.
+If you create your backups automatically via Setup > Maintenance > Backups, first check there that your backups are up to date and that the most recent backup jobs have completed without errors.

 For more information, see the articles on Backups and on Backing up and restoring sites.